 The Pacific Community (SPC)

-Pacific Island countries face capacity gaps in infection prevention and control (IPC).
-Regional IPC guidelines are out of date, and country and institutional guidelines are often absent or out of date.
+Pacific Island countries face capacity gaps in infection prevention and control.
+Regional guidelines for infection prevention and control are out of date, and guidelines at the country and institution-level also require further development.
 Field epidemiology capacity also requires development in the region.
-Accordingly, there is a need to bolster this capacity through extending and strengthening SPC’s field epidemiology training program.
+Accordingly, there is a need to bolster this capacity through extending and strengthening the Pacific Community's (SPC) field epidemiology training program.